USATT Para

-USATT is always looking for individuals with physical or intellectual disabilities to represent the U.S. at upcoming table tennis events.
-This guide is intended to provide simple yet concise information to get you started in the USATT Para Program.
+USA Table Tennis is always looking for individuals with physical or intellectual disabilities to represent the U.S. at upcoming table tennis events.
+The following guide is intended to provide simple yet concise information to get you started in the USATT Para Program.

 JOINING USATT & WHERE TO PLAY